Geostartico/microflow-odt-rs/README.md

 > [!NOTE]
 > For board examples, you might need to install additional tools and configure the runner to make the example work for your setup.
+> [!NOTE]
+> The datasets must be unzipped, Not all the datasets rquired to run the examples are present for size reasons

 ## Supported Operators